Best Film Speeches and Monologues

 their last names (Green, Berry and Hill) were the same as the

-area of London where their crimes were committed; a scuba diver
+area of London (Greenberry Hill, England) where their crimes

-wearing his gear was found dead at the top of a tall pine tree
+was found dead (of a heart attack) at the top of a tall pine

-in the middle of a forest fire, after being scooped out of
+tree in the middle of a forest fire, after being scooped

-the lake by a firefighting airplane (piloted by a blackjack
+out of a lake by a firefighting airplane (piloted by volunteer

 In the New York Herald, November 26,